Would you like help teaching Tennessee social studies and history? How about a day of fascinating presenters to help you bring the subject to life?

 * Sherry and Mark Finchum on Cherokee culture and (separate presentation) on the Trail of Tears

-The Finchums run a non-profit organization called Indian Creek Productions.
+The Finchums are professional educators from Jefferson County who also run a non-profit organization called Indian Creek Productions.

 Frisby teaches Tennessee history at Middle Tennessee State University.